ltoscano/note-voyeur/README.md

   - Useful for reading older notes chronologically backwards
 - `--filter-tag`: **NEW!** Filter notes containing this tag/string in title or body (case-insensitive)
   - Can be combined with date filtering for precise extraction
+- `--mark`: **NEW!** Mark extracted notes by adding "NOTE-VOYEUR: TARGET ACQUIRED!" to their title
+  - Modifies the note content to include the marked title as the first line
+  - Automatically skips notes that are already marked
+  - Can be combined with any filtering option
 - `-c, --count`: Show count of total notes and filtered notes
 - `--stats-only`: Show only statistics, don't extract notes